Giving is Good!

 Many of my clients wish to make charitable gifts as part of their estate plan.
-It is common for individuals to leave a share of their estate to their favorite charity, alma mater, fraternal organization or church.
+It is common for individuals to leave a share of their estate to their favorite charity, alma mater, fraternal organization, or church.
 If you are considering making a gift to an organization as part of your estate plan, you should really think it through.

 Example 1: Someone gives $25,000 to his fraternity “to be used for scholarships”, with no other restrictions.
 The fraternity could decide to only award two scholarships of $500 each year.
-Assuming that the money earned 5% ($1250) a year on average, the scholarships would never stop.
+If the money earned 5% ($1250) a year on average, the scholarships would never stop.
 On the other hand, the fraternity could decide to award one $2,500 scholarship each year, thereby only awarding ten scholarships from the gift.

 Example 3: Someone gives $25,000 to an organization with no restrictions at all.
-Will that organization simply deposit and keep the donation in a bank account, like many of our large universities (thereby amassing billions in their endowments), or will the organization spend every possible dollar immediately, like many charities that provide food and shelter to needy people.
+Will that organization simply deposit and keep the donation in a bank account, like many of our large universities (thereby amassing billions in their endowments), or will the organization spend every possible dollar immediately, like many charities that provide food and shelter to needy people?

 There is no right or wrong way for an organization to handle a charitable gift in the examples given.
-It is strictly up to the organization’s leadership to decide how to use a gift if there are no restrictions or if the restrictions are nonspecifi c.
+It is strictly up to the organization’s leadership to decide how to use a gift if there are no restrictions or if the restrictions are nonspecific.
 If you have a preference as to how you want your gift to be used, make it clear when you establish your charitable gift.
-Giving is good, but a well-defi ned gift might be better.
+Giving is good, but a well-defined gift might be better.